Legal Rights and Duties of Landlords and Tenants in Leasing

 (Clause (p))

 The clause imposes an obligation on the lessee, in the absence of a contract or local usage to the contrary, not to erect on the property any permanent structure, except for agricultural purposes.
-The fact that the tenant has improved the land by the permanent structure, or that the permanent structure will improve the demised premises can afford no defense.
+The fact that the tenant has improved the land by the permanent structure, or that the permanent structure will improve the demised premises, can afford no defense.
 But there are exceptions to the general rule.
 One such exception is that mentioned in the clause itself, viz., the tenant may build a house, or other permanent structure, for agricultural purposes.
-Another exception may exist Where the lessor by standing by and allowing the tenant to go on with the work without objection, may disentitle himself to the assistance of the court.
+Another exception may exist where the lessor, by standing by and allowing the tenant to go on with the work without objection, may disentitle himself to the assistance of the court.

 (Clause (q))